CIS registration and verification service

 For a limited company, the deductions are offset against the PAYE and National Insurance you pay over each month, so you stop the cash sitting at HMRC instead of waiting for the year to end.

-We reconcile every deduction back to your monthly statements, so nothing slips through.
+Your CIS accountant reconciles every deduction back to your monthly statements, so nothing slips through.
 If a contractor has not given you a statement, we chase it, because no statement can mean no proof and no refund.

 Most new clients come to us already owed money.
 We get the claim in and the refund back, usually well inside the year.